ujpm/PGx_report_generator/README.md

 # PGx Clinical Decision Support Tool

 A pharmacogenomics (PGx) tool in R to provide drug recommendations based on genetic data.
-This is a portfolio project for the SFD Fellowship application.

 ## Project Status (In Progress)

 This tool is currently in development.
 The core analysis engine is complete, and the web interface is the next step.